GPravin19/GPravin19/README.md

-# Hi there, I'm GPravin19 👋
+# Hi there, I'm Pravin Kumar 👋

 ## 👨‍💻 About Me
-I'm a passionate developer with a love for creating innovative solutions.
-I'm currently exploring [Your Current Focus/Interest] and I'm excited about the possibilities in [Your Field of Interest].
+I'm a passionate Software Engineeer with a love for creating innovative solutions.
+I'm currently exploring [Platform Engineering & GenAI Usecases] and I'm excited about the possibilities in [Financial Sector & Generative AI].

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about APIs, Devops, Gen AI, etc
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: HE / HIM / HIS
 - ⚡ Fun fact: ...

 ## 🚀 Skills & Technologies